NAU hosts several performance facilities for Kitt School of Music students

-The School of Music is primarily located in the Performing and Fine Arts (PFA) building on the Flagstaff mountain campus.
+The Kitt School of Music is primarily located in the Performing and Fine Arts (PFA) building on the Flagstaff mountain campus.
 The PFA, located at the corner of Riordan Road and S. Knoles Drive, is also home to Ardrey Memorial Auditorium, the Department of Theatre, and the School of Art.
-The School of Music also occupies the Ponderosa building.
-Please see the north campus map for exact location.
+The Kitt School of Music also occupies the Ponderosa building.
+Please see the north campus map for the exact location.

 Facilities available at NAU